toryas/serverless-glue/README.md

         customArguments: # Optional; these are user-specified custom default arguments that are passed into cloudformation with a leading -- (required for glue)
           custom_arg_1: custom_value
           custom_arg_2: other_custom_value
+      SupportFiles: # Optional
+        - local_path: path/to/file/or/folder/ # Required if SupportFiles is given, you can pass a folder path or a file path
+          s3_bucket: bucket-name-where-to-upload-files # Required if SupportFiles is given
+          s3_prefix: some/s3/key/location/ # Required if SupportFiles is given
+          execute_upload: True # Boolean, True to execute upload, False to not upload.
+Required if SupportFiles is given
       Tags:
         first_tag_example: example1
         second_tag_example: example2